Agree or disagree to a divorce petition

 To do this, fill in the answer to a divorce petition.

 You may have to pay a £245 fee.

 After receiving a divorce petition you may then decide to start your own divorce against your husband or wife - for example if you have evidence of their adultery or unreasonable behaviour.
 To do this, fill in a divorce petition form.

 You will have to pay a £550 fee.

 When a divorce is defended or both sides file divorce petitions, a court will usually hold a hearing to discuss the case.

 You and your husband or wife will usually have to attend to try to come to an agreement over the divorce.

-Get legal advice if there’s going to be a court hearing.
+You can get legal advice if there’s going to be a court hearing.